Alex419/AIPersonalPortfolio/data/Food/ItalianFood.md

 * **Renaissance (15th-16th Century):** Culinary sophistication grew, especially in wealthy city-states.
 The "New World" discovery brought transformative ingredients like **tomatoes, potatoes, corn, and peppers** – which were gradually integrated into Italian cooking over centuries (tomatoes, for example, took until the late 17th century to become widespread).
 * **Unification (19th Century):** Despite political unification, strong regional culinary traditions persisted.
 The idea of a single "Italian cuisine" is somewhat modern, evolving through emigration (e.g., Italian-American cuisine, which adapted dishes like spaghetti and meatballs).
 * **Modern Day:** Italian cuisine continues to be celebrated for its commitment to fresh, quality ingredients and time-honored techniques, while also embracing contemporary interpretations.

+How to make italian dumplings

+Use dough
+let it rise
+fry them